jacerrrr/serverless-aws-graphql-accelerator/README.md

 ### Experimenting with GraphQL via the GraphQL Playground

 After starting GraphQL via `npm start`, navigate to [localhost:3000](http://localhost:3000).
 You can see your latest GraphQL schema, along with documentation on various operations.
 You can execute queries, mutations, and subscriptions within the playground.
+Please note, subscriptions will not work locally and cannot be verified without deployment.

 #### GraphQL Subscriptions